[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Route Information:

 The trail begins at the entrance to the Albion Basin Campground (N40° 34' 40", W111° 36' 47").
-Your destination is Secret Lake, the trail is supposed to be signed but last time I was in the area the signs had been torn down.
+Your destination is Secret Lake, the trail is supposed to be signed but sometimes signage is lacking.

 Since the trail to Secret Lake is more of a stroll than a hike many will arrive at the lake with energy to burn.
 May I suggest hiking to the summit of 11,051' Sugarloaf Peak for those who want a little more exercise without to much difficulty.
 Those who like a real challenge can try to complete the Devils Castle Traverse.
 Sugarloaf Peak is the 13th highest peak in Salt Lake City and this is a good time to tick the summit off your peak baggers list.
 This is also one of the easier high summits to reach.